 Favorite quote from the author:

 David Kirkpatrick was fascinated by Facebook early on.
 He started writing regular articles about the company in Fortune ten years ago.
 Two years later, he even got Mark Zuckerberg to officially cooperate on a book about Facebook’s story.
-The result is this New York Times bestseller.
+The result is The Facebook Effect, a New York Times bestseller.

 For many of us, Facebook has become the default mechanism for sharing something we want to say, messaging friends, solidifying new connections and even a useful resource for irregular life events, like finding flats (I would know, Facebook groups are one of the main sources for my current apartment hunt in Munich).